darrellsuggs/darrell.thoughts/_posts/2025-07-20-d0001-dad-mode-age-in-dad-years.md

 First, being dad doesn't just mean fathering a child.
 To me, being dad means being there -- every day, every event, every problem, every need.
 The dad is the rock that everyone can rest on when needed and hold onto in a storm.
-That's what being a dad means to me.
+Being a dad is a life long commitment.
+Just always be there no matter the circumstances.

 But that also means that the dad experiences every year for every child.
 And every child is different.
 In my case *radically* different.